 Are you at Level 0 or 3?

-I notice that if trekkers are going on tough treks like Kedartal, Rupin Pass, Everest Base Camp etc., they do try to reach Level 3.
-But most others who go on easy-moderate treks reach just Level 1.
-They think bad weather / emergencies don’t occur on easier treks.
+I notice that if trekkers are going on tough treks like Kedartal, Rupin Pass, Everest Base Camp, etc, they do try to reach Level 3.
+But most others who are going on easy-moderate treks reach just Level 1.
+They think bad weather/emergencies don’t occur on easier treks.

-But I must tell you, emergencies can occur even on the easiest treks.
-We are dealing with the Himalayas at very high altitudes.
-The weather is never predictable, it could rain or snow any time.
+But we must tell you, emergencies can occur even on the easiest treks.
+We are dealing with the Himalayas and high altitude after.
+The weather is never predictable, it could rain or snow at any time.

 So no matter what trek you’re going on, target to be at the peak of your fitness.
 Aim at Level 3.
 That way, you’ll at least hit Level 2.